 Football is the world's largest and most popular sport, growing yearly with more and more spectators and fans alike.
 Countries all over the world have elite leagues featuring the top teams in the nation, with world class players competing at the peak of their physical performance.
-The best of the best all over the world is found in England.
+The best of the best all over the world is arguably to be found in England.

 Standings and Scoring

 Scoring is as follows: three points for a win, one point for a draw and no points for a loss.
 Teams are ranked by total points accumulated during the season.
 Any ties are broken by goal difference and then by total goals scored.

 The bottom three teams each season are dropped to English football’s second-tier league competition, the English Football League Championship, and replaced by that league’s top three finishers.